AndiEcker/AcuSihotInterfaces/README.md

     `--pull="AcuC{'filter_records': lambda r: not r.val('Email')}" --compare=SfC`

-Additionally you can restrict the synchronized/compared fields with the key-word-arguments `col_names` or `field_names`.
-If none of these are specified then SysDataMan is processing all [data fields](#supported-data-fields) supported by the system you are pulling from.
+Additionally you can restrict the processed (synchronized/compared) fields with the key-word-arguments `col_names`, `field_names` and/or `exclude_fields`.
+If none of these are specified then SysDataMan is processing all [data fields](#supported-data-fields) supported by the system you are working with.
 So for to restrict the last example to only compare the client's email address and phone number you have to specify the following command line options:

-    `--pull="AcuC{'field_names': ['Email','Phone'], 'filter_records': lambda r: not r.val('Email')}" --compare=SfC`
+    `--pull="AcuC{'field_names': ['Email','Phone']}" --compare=SfC`

+The same action is done by specifying the system column names of the email and phone fields with the `col_names` action argument:

+    `--pull="AcuC{'col_names': ['CD_EMAIL','CD_HTEL1']}" --compare=SfC`

+In contrary the `exclude_fields` action argument is excluding fields from the action, so all the field names in this list will not be used for this action.
+E.g. the following command is pulling all fields apart from the email address:

+    `--pull="AcuC{'exclude_fields': ['Email']}" --compare=SfC`

+Please note that there is currently no action argument available to exclude fields using the system field names.

 #### Additional Matching Action Command Line Options